Phobjikha Valley: Etymology

 The Western regions of Bhutan has been exposed to the visitors and traders around 11 Century AD.
 This brought significant exposure to these areas which brought economic, social and religious gains.
 These benefits have enabled them to incorporate enormous Buddhist Dharma language into their dialect.
 The people were called as Ngalong meaning early riser and the language called as Ngalong Kha.
 On the contrary, the Phobjikha Valley have been referred to as Ngoen Lung which refers to the settlements that pre-existed the rise from the darkness.
 The valley has been known by the name Lhoma Ngönlung in the 13th century when the Bon religion was predominant in the valley.
 Longchen Rabjam, a buddhist lama who visited Bhutan also established the Ngenlung Drechagling in valley in the 14th century.
 Even during that time the valley was known as Ngenlung.

-It is however not clear as to how the valley got its present name but few local stories relate to the Buddhist Lama Drukpa Kunley and another story relates to the Gesar of Ling.
+The origin of the valley's present name remains uncertain.
+One tradition attributes it to Lama Drukpa Kunley who, upon entering the valley, is said to have been struck by its broad, open expanse, and named it Phobjikha, meaning "expansive valley."
+Another account links the name to Gesar of Ling.
+According to this, Lingkarthang, a small plain in front of Gangtey Monastery, is regarded as Gesar's birthplace, and the surrounding valley as one of the sites of his battles.
+However, these explanations remain a part of local oral tradition rather than documented history.